TaxoPress/TaxoPress/readme.txt

 6. If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add a link to the archive page for that tag.

 == Changelog ==

+v3.9.0- 2023-07-19
+* Feature: Linked terms: Automatically add terms if main term is added [PRO] #801
+* Update: Allow custom input in "Prevent Auto Links Inside elements" [PRO], #1653
+* Fixed: Fix Exclude terms from Auto Links not working due to Case sensitivity, #1682
+* Update: Add a synonyms option for Auto Terms, #1674
+* Update: Make Auto Links Exclude terms bigger and Add Autocomplete to the field, #1680
+* Update: Include synonymns consideration when showing suggest terms, #1671
+* Fixed: "Count" column is wrong if the taxonomy is attached to multiple post types, #1685
+* Update: Prevent a synonym from having the same name as existing terms, #1673
+* Update: TaxoFree_ES-IT_TranslationUpdates_June2023, #1675
+* Fixed: TAXO FREE French translation update June 2023, #1678

 v3.8.0- 2023-06-15
 * Feature: Added TaxoPress Dashboard Page #1136